-App-based event planning has made the most complex of events relatively easy to manage and organise.
-The convenience of having your event details at hand all the time allows for on-the-fly changes and greater flexibility.
-Look at Planning Pod and GruupMeet to get a feel for how you can incorporate this functionality into your own event planning.
-These apps allow you to plan and track important aspects of your event, including budgets, flights and to-do lists.
+App-based event planning can make the most complex of events relatively easy to manage and organise.
+The convenience of having your event details at hand all the time allows for on-the-fly changes and greater flexibility, as well as a great opportunity to extend your branding.

 Really real-time analytics

 It’s no secret how useful live data can be.
 Statistics and reports can be available instantly which can then factor into a flexible event plan, with decisions on itinerary, content and activities being made in direct response.

 69% of people think analytics is the most important consideration in event management software, so spend some time weighing up different options to find a provider that can give you the information you need.
 Just make sure that you are always compliant with GDPR when collecting data, and let attendees know how their information will be used.